ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 The determination depends on the implementation.
 -->

-Note that although an ALTO server MAY provide a GET-mode Property Map which returns the entire map for the `pid` property, there is no need to do so, because that map is simply the inverse of the network map.
+Note that although an ALTO server MAY provide a GET-mode property map which returns the entire map for the `pid` property, there is no need to do so, because that map is simply the inverse of the network map.